Discosia

-Species of Discosia are mostly saprobes (processing of decayed (dead or waste) organic matter) or parasites of vascular plants, and have been recorded worldwide from terrestrial habitats on a various range of host plants (Farr & Rossman 2019).
-Based on phylogenetic evidence, Liu et al. (2019a) synonymised Adiscio under Discosia, Adiscio which was originally introduced by Tanaka et al. (2011), to accommodate the sexual morph species of this genus.
-An epitype for the type species of Discosia was designated by Liu et al. (2019a) as the type specimen was destroyed.

 Hosts

 Discosia rhododendricola sp.nov, Neopestalotiopsis rhododendricola sp.nov and Diaporthe nobilis were new asexual fungal species found in 2022 on Rhododendron spp. in Kunming, Yunnan Province in China.
 Discosia strobilina has been found on various rhododendron species (including Rhododendron arboreum and Rhododendron campulatum) as leaf spots on dead and living leaves in Mexico, Europe, India and Japan.
 Discosia vagans was found on fallen leaves and dead stems on various rhododendron species in Italy and India.